Lyons family: Scottish branch

 Subsequent to the victory of Edgar, these members of the family received lands that were later called Glen Lyon in Perthshire, and, in 1105, Roger de Leonne witnessed a charter from Edgar to Dunfermline Abbey.

-Other sources identify the progenitor of the Scottish branch as Sir John Lyon, Baron of Forteviot, Forgandenny, and Drumgawan (1289–1348), the son of a member of the Warkworth line, who was born in Scotland.
+Other sources identify the progenitor of the Scottish branch as Sir John Lyon, Baron of Forteviot, Forgandenny, and Drumgawan (1289–1348), who was the son of a member of the Warkworth line, who was born in Scotland.
 His son was Sir John Lyon, Thane of Glamis (1340–1382), who married a daughter of Robert II of Scotland, for whom he served as Chamberlain of Scotland: this Sir John Lyon was known as the White Lyon due to his pale complexion.
-His marriage brought him ownership of Tannadice on the River Esky, and he was also granted the barony of Kinghorne.
-The present Lords of Kinghorne descend from the White Lyon in the direct line.
+His marriage brought him ownership of Tannadice, Angus on the River Esky, and he was also granted the barony of Kinghorne.
 The son of this Sir John (b.1340) was Sir John Lyon (1377–1445), who married a granddaughter of Robert II, and the grandson was Patrick Lyon, 1st Lord Glamis, who was a Privy Counsellor and Master of the Royal Household.

 The eighth Lord Glamis renounced his allegiance to Mary Queen of Scots to serve the Regents Moray and Lennox.
 He was made Chancellor of Scotland and Keeper of the Great Seal.
 His son was Captain of the Royal Guard and a Privy Counsellor to James VI: in 1606 he was created Earl of Kinghorne, Viscount Lyon, and Baron Glamis.
 In 1677, the Third Earl was granted the titles Earl of Strathmore and Kinghorne, Viscount Lyon, Baron Glamis, Tannadice, Sidlaw, and Strathdichtie.
 His son was a Privy Counsellor.